COS301-SE-2021/Custom-Data-Source-Search/README.md

 with a central system from where they can search all the data sources they use for their work.
-From local files, code repositories, wikis, databases, websites and communication systems, all the way to user specific esoteric data sources that competent software developers plug in to the system for themselves.<br>
+From local files, code repositories, wikis, databases, websites and communication systems, all the way to user specific esoteric data sources that competent software developers can plug in to the system for themselves.<br>
 The project is still in the early phases of development.

 ### The DataSleuth Story